 What Is a Catastrophic Injury?

-A catastrophic injury is one that significantly impacts the victim’s ability to live their life in the same way they did prior to the incident.
+A catastrophic injury significantly impacts the victim’s ability to live their life in the same way they did before the incident.
 It usually prevents an individual from being able to hold down a job.

 These injuries can include paralysis, traumatic brain injuries, severe burns, limb loss, and more.
 Catastrophic injuries are often caused by motor vehicle accidents, falls from heights, defective products, and medical malpractice.
 The effects of these injuries can be both physical and psychological and can have lifelong consequences.